-For the full-year 2021, we expect to generate cash from operating activities of \$1.6 billion and free cash flow of \$1 billion or more, including restructuring cash outlays of approximately \$225 million and, with respect to free cash flow, capital expenditures of approximately \$600 million.
+For the full-year 2022, we expect the following key trends to continue and have incorporated our latest expectations of these in our guidance: continued supply constraints and elevated inflationary costs, as well as positive price/mix led by previously announced cost-based price increases.
+Our anticipated tax rate is between 24.0% and 26.0%.
+Additionally, we expect to generate cash from operating activities of \$2.2 billion and free cash flow of \$1.5 billion, including restructuring cash outlays of approximately \$50 million and, with respect to free cash flow, capital expenditures of approximately \$700 million.

-The table below reconciles projected 2021 cash provided by operating activities determined in accordance with GAAP to free cash flow, a non-GAAP measure.
+The table below reconciles projected 2022 cash provided by operating activities determined in accordance with GAAP to free cash flow, a non-GAAP measure.
 Management believes that free cash flow provides stockholders with a relevant measure of liquidity and a useful basis for assessing Whirlpool's ability to fund its activities and obligations.
 There are limitations to using non-GAAP financial measures, including the difficulty associated with comparing companies that use similarly named non-GAAP measures whose calculations may differ from our calculations.
-For 2021 we define free cash flow as cash provided by operating activities less capital expenditures and including proceeds from the sale of assets/businesses.
+For 2022 we define free cash flow as cash provided by operating activities less capital expenditures.
 For additional information regarding non-GAAP financial measures, see the Non-GAAP Financial Measures section of Management's Discussion and Analysis.

-2021
+2022

 Millions of dollars Current Outlook

-Cash provided by operating activities (1) \$1,550
+Cash provided by (used in) operating activities (1) \$2,200

-Capital expenditures and proceeds from sale of assets/businesses (550)
+Capital expenditures (700)

-Free cash flow \$1,000+
+Free cash flow \$1,500

-(1) Financial guidance on a GAAP basis for cash provided by (used in) financing activities and cash provided by (used in) investing activities has not been provided because in order to prepare any such estimate or projection, the Company would need to rely on market factors and certain other conditions and assumptions that are outside of its control.
+Financial guidance on a GAAP basis for cash provided by (used in) financing activities and cash provided by (used in) investing activities has not been provided because in order to prepare any such estimate or projection, the Company would need to rely on market factors and certain other conditions and assumptions that are outside of its control.